digitalsadhu/hide-in-shadows/README.md

 #### Example styles usage

-It is generally prefereable to use inline styles rather than external URLs when working with the shadow dom due to the fact that content can display unstyled with external style URLs are fetched.
+It is generally prefereable to use inline styles rather than external URLs when working with the shadow dom due to the fact that content can display unstyled while external style URLs are fetched.
 Using a library such as Tailwind that allows you to purge your CSS down to a minimum can help with this though you are free to provide any styles you wish.
 If you do still plan on using an external stylesheet, include a link tag in your app and be sure to preload the URL in the document head to help avoid a flash of unstyled content.

 **Server Side**